Abstergo2003/spotted-bot-worldwide/README.md

 YOU HAVE TO RUN BOT FIRST AND THEN ADD IT TO SERVER OR CHANNELS WON'T BE CRAETED

-To add bot to your server insert this url in your web browser: https://discordapp.com/oauth2/authorize?client_id='your application id'&scope=bot&permissions=2146958591
+To add bot to your server insert this url in your web browser: https://discord.com/api/oauth2/authorize?client_id='your_app_id'6&permissions=8&scope=bot%20applications.commands
 ################################################################################################################

 Youre welcome to insert your own changes to this bot but it was created using Discord Bot Maker so it might be really hard to do without this tool,